Al Janoub Stadium: History

-Qatar was chosen to host the 2022 FIFA World Cup in 2010.
-It would become the first Muslim country and the first country in the Middle East to host the World Cup.
+Qatar was chosen to host the 2022 FIFA World Cup in 2010, becoming the first Muslim country and the first country in the Middle East to host the World Cup.
 Qatar previously did not have the sporting capability for the Cup, and 8 new stadiums were built for the Cup.

 The stadium was inaugurated on 16 May 2019, during the 2019 Amir Cup final between Al Sadd SC and Al-Duhail SC played in front of an audience of 38,678 people, making it the second stadium to be completed after Khalifa International Stadium.
 This match was attended by the Emir (head of state) of Qatar, Sheikh Tamim bin Hamad Al Thani.

 The stadium hosted a semifinal match at the 24th Arabian Gulf Cup.

 In December 2020, Al Janoub Stadium hosted the 2020 AFC Champions League Final.

 The stadium hosted six matches of the 2021 FIFA Arab Cup.

-Like other stadiums constructed for the 2022 FIFA World Cup, Al Janoub Stadium has been subject to controversy on account of the treatment and status of migrant workers employed at the construction sites.
-Of these, two Nepalese people are confirmed to have died in the construction of Al Janoub Stadium.
-In a 2021 report, Amnesty International criticized Qatar for failing to investigate, remedy and prevent migrant workers' deaths.

-On 8 September 2020, Qatar introduced migrant reforms in the country that are applied to workers of all sections, regardless of their nationality.
-According to Qatar’s new labor reforms, workers must be paid a basic minimum wage which must not be less than 1000 riyals.
-Workers who are provided with only accommodation and no food facilities must be entitled to food allowances (300 riyals) with their basic wage.
-Moreover, Qatar introduced a wage protection system to ensure that the employers are complying with the reforms and to help, guide and protect the rights of labours.
-An occupational safety and health policy was adopted by the MOL and the public health to ensure more strategic coordinated and data-driven approaches.
-Qatar has taken a wide range of measures to improve protections for workers in Qatar which are recognized by independent experts from the International Labour Organization and international unions.